revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print(obj.add(10, 20, 30))    # output: 60
 ```

-Here, we have passed different number of arguments at the time of calling, and we are getting different output as well for that.
+Here, we have passed a different number of arguments at the time of calling, and we are getting different outputs as well for that.

 </details>

 ---

-196.Suppose there are three classes, Animal, Dog, and Cat.
-Class Dog inherits properties from Animal class and class Cat also inherits properties from Animal class, than which type of inheritance can be depicted from the above scenario?
+196. Suppose there are three classes, Animal, Dog, and Cat.
+Class Dog inherits properties from the Animal class and class Cat also inherits properties from the Animal class, then which type of inheritance can be depicted from the above scenario?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In the above scenario, class Animal is a parent class of both Dog and Cat class.
-Also Dog and Cat both classes inherits from the same base class that is Animal class.
-So, Dog and Cat are derived classes of same base class, which is the definition of Hierarchical inheritance.
+In the above scenario, class Animal is a parent class of both Dog and Cat classes.
+Also, Dog and Cat both classes inherit from the same base class which is the Animal class.
+So, Dog and Cat are derived classes of the same base class, which is the definition of Hierarchical inheritance.

 </details>

 ---

-197.Does python support method overloading and method overriding?
+197. Does python support method overloading and method override?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - Python doesn't support method overloading but it supports method overriding.
-That is, we can define the same function in child and parent class with same signature and child's function overrides the parent class function.
-But when we define multiple functions with same name with different signatures and trying to call both with different number of argument passing, it executes the later one but gives error for trying to call the other functions as in namespace there will always be a single entry against each function name. let's see this with an example.
+That is, we can define the same function in the child and parent class with the same signature and the child's function overrides the parent class function.
+But when we define multiple functions with the same name with different signatures and try to call both with a different number of arguments passing, it executes the latter one but gives an error for trying to call the other functions as in namespace there will always be a single entry against each function name. let's see this with an example.

 **Example**: